-- Video 1.
+- Video 2.
 Bette Davis sings "I've Written A Letter To Daddy" in Robert Aldrich's classic "Whatever Happened To Baby Jane?" with Victor Buono on the piano.
-MGM - Video 2.
-OAE Principal Trumpet David Blackadder introduces the Baroque or Natural Trumpet. - Video 3.
+MGM - Video 3.
+OAE Principal Trumpet David Blackadder introduces the Baroque or Natural Trumpet. - Video 4.
 Video clip from Kind Hearts and Coronets.
 Alec Guinness as Lady Agatha, the suffragette, one of eight different characters he plays in this classic British black comedy.
-Readers of The Guardian rank his performance #1 among the ten best actor transformations of all time. - Video 4.
-Professor William Mahrt demonstrates the solfege technique using the Guidonian hand. - Video 5.
+Readers of The Guardian rank his performance #1 among the ten best actor transformations of all time. - Video 5.
+Professor William Mahrt demonstrates the solfege technique using the Guidonian hand. - Video 6.
 "Going Home".
-The call of a hunting horn at the end of a hunt. - Video 6.
-Leslie Nielsen, dinner at the White House from the Naked Gun 2 1⁄2: The Smell of Fear. - Video 7.
-"3 BEST ways to Eat Herring in Amsterdam" - Video 8.
-David Sedley: Plato's Theory of Forms. - Video 9.
+The call of a hunting horn at the end of a hunt. - Video 7.
+Leslie Nielsen, dinner at the White House from the Naked Gun 2 1/2: The Smell of Fear. - Video 8.
+"3 BEST ways to Eat Herring in Amsterdam" - Video 9.
 Willow song (from Othello, Act 4, Scene 3) performed beautifully by Alfred Deller and lutist Desmond Dupré.
 See "Shakespeare's Saddest Song." - Video 10.
 "Peek A Boo" | @CoComelon Nursery Rhymes & Kids Songs. - Video 11.
 Peter Brook's 1953 production with Orson Welles. - Video 12.
 1916 Vintage Silent Pie Fight with Charlie Chaplin, an example of "Innocent Bystander" Lazzo. - Video 13.
-Laurence Olivier and John Hurt in Act I scene v (43:01 to 45:12) from an Emmy award winning television production of King Lear directed by Michael Elliott. - Video 14.
+Laurence Olivier and John Hurt in Act I scene v (43:01 to 45:12) from an Emmy award winning television production of King Lear directed by Michael Elliott. - winning television production of King Lear directed by Michael Ellio - Video 14.
 Manny Pacheco on Comedy: Value of the Straight Man. - Video 15.
 Swashbuckler Errol Flynn in The Sea Hawk (1940).
 Note that the English privateers onboard ship descend on ropes wearing swords. - Video 16.
 OAE musician Adrian Woodward introduces us to the original all-in-one portable dance band, the hurdy gurdy. - Video 17.
 The scandalously low-cut dresses of the Elizabethan and Jacobean courts! - Video 18.
 Ian McKellen in the Royal Shakespeare Company 2008 production directed by Trevor Nunn (3:51-4:36). - Video 19.
 Roger Allam as King Lear performing "Blow, winds" as one might an internal monologue or a sonnet.
 The stage effects are incidental. - Video 20.
 Wind machine/Aeoliphone by ArborPercussion. - Video 21.
 Michael Jackson suffered from severe burns after a pyrotechnics mishap after a pyrotechnics mishap caused his hair and scalp to catch a fire, in 1984.
 The Detail. - Video 22.
 Three cow horn trumpets (also known as blowing horns or blast horns), of different sizes, and a ram's horn. - Video 23.
 Professional fur handling, Part 1, how to skin a red fox.
 (Video not suitable for children and animal lovers.) - Video 24.
 "Tour of my skinning shed!!!" - Video 25.
 The noble art of the belch. - Video 26.
 The Wonderful Straight Man Zeppo Marx. - Video 27.
 The Dead Parrot Sketch Monty Python's Flying Circus. - Video 28.
 "Skinning, Fleshing, and Boarding a Fox (K9) for a Wall Hanger (Full Process)." - Video 29.
 Sophie Matthews demonstrates the sound of the shawm. - Video 30.
 Sound of an ox horn. - Video 31.
 "Identifying Hemlock."
 Hemlock grows in the UK from March to September. - Video 32.
-Inishmaan and the Darnel Project: A short film highlighting the history & ecology of Darnel (Lolium temulentum) and the work to save it. - Video 33.
-The amazing Buster Keaton doing a pratfall known as a "108" among clowns.
-Buster was in his
+Inishmaan and the Darnel Project: A short film highlighting the history & ecology of Darnel (Lolium temulentum) and the work to save it.